Support Home Experiment Builder Experiment Tree Nodes

 Screenshot of message seen by participants after entering their email: 'You will be sent an email when it is time to resume'

-If you are using any of the anonymous recruitment policies, such as Simple Link, you must check both this setting and 'Send Reminder' above, or your participants will have no way to return and complete your experiment.
+If you are using an anonymous recruitment policy, such as Simple Link, you must toggle on both this setting and 'Send Reminder' above, or your participants will have no way to return and complete your experiment!

 Quota Node